 Like every other capital city in Europe (and the rest of the world), Paris and many other large cities in France have no shortage of opportunist pickpocketers who won’t hesitate to pluck that phone or wallet out of your open handbag or from the back pocket of your jeans.

 Keep an eye on your stuff, use a crossbody bag rather than a rucksack and make sure everything zips up properly!
+I personally use a crossbody bag by this brand and love its shape, size, and versatility.
 In other words: be sensible.
 For more scams to avoid in France, check out this guide to common Paris tourist scams to avoid.

 #15 Pack your camera!